-The present study was conducted in Peddapalli district of Telangana, India.
-The paper mainly focuses on the respondents (farm women) knowledge analysis and decision-making patterns in their profession personal contact.
-The variables selected for the study are dependent variables mainly focusing on knowledge and decision-making.
-Therefore, the results revealed that majority of them had level of knowledge (93.33 per cent) on agricultural activities, and majority of the women are actively taking decisions in agriculture activities like seasons of growing (79.17 per cent), time of manuring (70.83 per cent), and use of pesticides (74.17 per cent) respectively.
+The present study was conducted in the Peddapalli district of Telangana, India.
+The paper mainly focuses on the respondent's (farm women) knowledge analysis and decision-making patterns in their profession (agriculture).
+The purpose of choosing this region is that it is more familiar to the researcher and further interest was shown to know the activity participation of women in the study area.
+The methodology included was the personal interview method in which a questionnaire was prepared on dependent variables (knowledge and decision-making).
+The results revealed that the majority of them had a medium level of knowledge (93.33 percent) on agricultural activities, and the majority of them are actively taking decisions in agriculture activities like seasons of growing (79.17 percent), time of manuring (70.83 percent), and use of pesticides (74.17 percent) respectively.